THIS PAGE IS NOT MAINTAINED… visit the linked grid below; kept as a google sheet; it is current as of 2021…

 See the Arizona Cyclist Fatality Grid.
 It is organized as a spreadsheet-type grid, there is a “tab” to select each year as one ‘sheet’ and one row for each incident within that sheet.

-I have assigned most fatal collisions their own blog posts (see the column “Link”).
-Also blog posts relating specfically to cycling fatalities can be found under the tag cyclist fatality.
+I have assigned most fatal collisions their own blog posts (see the column “Link” on the grid).

 Please send any info or updates to me, see contact/about for my email.